PowerShell/Phosphor/README.md

 This project is to be considered a **proof-of-concept** and **not a supported Microsoft product**.

+Also, certain things will not work correctly yet because this project was developed in the lead-up to the PowerShell and DevOps Global Summit.
+Things will improve rapidly in the very near future.

 ## Goals

 This project has a few short-term goals: